 Did you know?
 In Malagasy, the word tsingy means ‘the place where one cannot walk barefoot’.

 La Corniche is a popular palm-lined promenade along Madagascar’s coast in Majunga.
-There are plenty of restaurants and hotels along and near the strip, as well as several street carts for snacks.
+There are plenty of restaurants and hotels along the strip, as well as several street carts for snacks.

-While Madagascar is quite a big island, there are many smaller islands near its shores, with many things to do.
+While Madagascar is quite a big island, there are many smaller isles near its shores, with many things to do.
 Madagascar should be your middle point for experiencing all these islands, which makes for great day trips.

-We’ve mentioned a few already, like Nosy Be and Ile Saint Marie.
+We’ve mentioned a few already, like Nosy Be and Île Sainte-Marie.
 But there are others that you can reach with a short boat trip.